vivek49ranjan/os_schedular/SJF/README.md

 <h3>Notes</h3>
 <p>
-Although an aging factor is included in the priority calculation, aging is not dynamically increased during execution in this implementation.
+Aging is applied by incrementing the age of all processes waiting in the ready queue before each scheduling decision.
-The primary focus is on demonstrating multi-core SJF scheduling behavior.
+This ensures that long-waiting processes gradually gain higher priority and starvation is reduced.
 </p>

 <h3>Conclusion</h3>
 <p>
 This project provides a clear and practical implementation of non-preemptive Shortest Job First scheduling in a multi-core system.
-It helps in understanding how scheduling decisions differ across CPU cores and serves as a useful learning tool for operating system concepts and academic assignments.
+With aging support and per-core scheduling metrics, it serves as an effective learning tool for operating system concepts, laboratory experiments, and interview preparation.
 </p>

 </body>